Gary's Sturdy Tree Guard

-Municipal metal tree guards cost over $1,000 but one skilled Pollinator, Gary Powell, figured out how to build one in an hour for less that $100.
+Municipal metal tree guards cost over $2,000 but one skilled Pollinator, Gary Powell, figured out how to build one in an hour for $100-200.
 And the best news is, they look as good and are just as sturdy after a year as they do on day one.

 Key to creating a sturdy, mean street capable guard is paying careful attention to measurement, accurate cuts and keeping elements in true, vertically or horizontally.
 Use your level!
 A second pair of hands will help as does a battery powered saw and drill.